ouiouiallez/export-acl/README.md

 #### Additional

 `-depth` is the recursive depth.
 Default : 1.
+Type -1 if you want to parse all subdirectories.

 `-help` to print help and command examples